 A population of bacteria in a petri dish hours after the culture has started is given by .
-Emma says this means that the growth rate is per hour.
-Her friend Jennifer, however, says that the hourly growth rate is .
+Amelia says this means that the growth rate is per hour.
+Her friend Elizabeth, however, says that the hourly growth rate is .
 Who is right?

 The value of a car falls by over 2 years.
 By considering a suitable exponential function, find the equivalent annual rate of depreciation that would produce the same fall in value over two years.

 The given figure shows the concentration , in micrograms per liter, of a certain drug in human blood plasma measured at different times.
 Considering that the concentration after hours can be modeled with the function , by what percentage does the drug’s concentration decrease every hour?

 A car’s value depreciates by every year.
 A new car costs .

 Write a function that can be used to calculate , the car’s value in dollars, after years.

 What is the value of for which the car’s value will be halved in 3 years?
 Give your answer to the nearest whole number.

 A man deposited 3,049 LE in a bank account with an interest rate of per year.
 Determine how much money was in the account 7 years later, given that the interest was compounded every 4 months.
 Give your answer correct to two decimal places.

 A scientist is considering two termite species: and .
 At the start of the experiment, there are 1,233 of and 1,640 of .
 They both increase exponentially: the smaller group at a daily growth rate of per day, which is higher than ’s growth rate of per day.
 On which day will ’s population surpass that of ?

 What are the populations of and on the day found in the previous question?
 To use the model, you must round to the nearest integer.